Warda-Syeda/matlabMRICourse/part_one_understanding_data_structures.md

 Structures are a convenient way of grouping heterogeneous data together into a single entity.

 In MATLAB, a dot operator '.' identifies a structure.
 A structure contains a list of fields.
 Each field is a variable name that stores a particular piece of data.
+Structures can be used to store images and metadata.

 {% codesnippet "./Snippets/S6.m" %}{% endcodesnippet %}